agentitive/spellbound/README.md

 1. Install the Spellbound VS Code extension from the marketplace.
 2. Obtain an API key for the OpenAI API and configure it in your VS Code settings.

-## Local Development

-To set up the local development environment for the Spellbound extension, see the [LOCAL_SETUP.md](LOCAL_SETUP.md) file.

 ## Usage

 To use Spellbound, simply interact with your codebase as usual.
 Whenever you need help, type your request in the Spellbound dialog.
 Spellbound will use the OpenAI API to help you generate code, troubleshoot, and offer suggestions.